 The IOU's have identified integrated Demand Side Management (IDSM) as an important priority.
 As a result they have proposed the establishment of a Statewide Integration Task Force (Task Force).
-The partnership will monitor the progress of the statewide IDSM efforts and work closely with the utilities to identify comprehensive integration approaches and to implement best practices.
+Local government partnerships will monitor the progress of the statewide IDSM efforts and work closely with the Task Force to identify comprehensive integration approaches and to implement best practices.
+See Master PIP.